-Its always a dilemma for me when it comes to exercising.
+It is always a dilemma for me when it comes to exercising.
 Outdoors or the gym?
 Hmmm…

 The feeling you get from jogging outdoors is so different from being cooped up in the gym.
-There are more things (and people of course) to watch but it’s also the sense of freedom I truly enjoy.
+There are more things (and people of course) to watch but it is also the sense of freedom I truly enjoy.

 I am always extra cautious when running along roads though as I wear my iPod and that means I am not fully aware of my surroundings…it may just be cyclists whizzing past; another jogger trying to overtake or careless motorists.
 So be very careful when running on busy roads.

 However, the gym does offer great advantages especially when time is tight and weather unpredictable.
-It is a safe alternative when you cannot find an outdoor area that is safe for running, for eg. heavy traffic, and lack of space and dangerous spots.
+It is a safe alternative when you cannot find an outdoor area that is safe for running.
+For eg. heavy traffic and lack of space and dangerous spots.

 There is a clear and concise way of measuring the distance or rounds you have completed, and it makes a good benchmark to push yourself more the next time.

-It can get boring (both for you and your body) if the same types of resistance exercises are done , so I read many fitness magazines to get new inspirations and ideas to spice up my exercise routine so that I am never too jaded!
+It can get boring (both for you and your body) if the same types of resistance exercises are done.
+So I read many fitness magazines to get new inspirations and ideas to spice up my exercise routine so that I am never too jaded!

 But I must say, on days that